Lucaspbruno/Bank-Project/README.md

 # Bank Project

 The focus of this repository is to develop a system for banks.
-The system in its first version has four options:
+This version has four options:

 - Deposit
 - Withdrawn